The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 Because of course

-it happened on a Monday.
-From inside docking tubes aboard the station
+View from inside docking tubes aboard the station

 as every kind of ship imaginable makes it's slow way in.
 Behind, the